Can I? When do I? How do I?

 If, after this, your puppy continues to show signs of an upset tum, it may be due to an intolerance.
 It’s important to note that food intolerances are quite rare in dogs and typically develop over time, usually in response to ingredients like soy, dairy, beef and pork.
 That said, if you do suspect that your pup is harbouring a sensitivity and want to transition them onto an alternative food, be sure to consult your vet first.

 And of course, for any other feeding-related questions, you can always drop our team of Paws experts a line at email@example.com.
-They're ready and waiting to hear from you!
+We're ready and waiting to hear from you!

 Puppies have some of the most temperamental tummies going around.
 So shaking up their routine in any way is bound to bring about some hiccups - not that you should ever let this stop you from making the decisions that you think will benefit your puppy in the long-term.